Our Methodology

 Cybersecurity Framework 2.0

 NIST CSF 2.0 added Govern as a new core function — acknowledging that AI systems require the same organizational accountability as cybersecurity programs.
 Our methodology provides the crosswalk between CSF and AI-specific controls.
+GRC is the management layer that makes cybersecurity investments defensible.
+Read: GRC & Cybersecurity — NIST CSF for Regulated Industries →

 How our phases map